 I remember a dream I had when I was eight years old.
 A queue of girls lined up vying for a boy’s attention.
 The boy stood at the head of the line, and as each girl approached they batted their eyes or made alluring postures.
 When my time came to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor.
 Inviting him to do the same we could see, side by side if our insides fit together.

 How to find a platonic soulmate

-I can’t offer you a pathway to finding a platonic soulmate.
-I don’t know why I have been gifted so much angelic love.
-Likewise, I don’t know why some people don’t get to have this experience of mirroring so directly that we are just pure love under all our human foibles.
+I can’t offer you a precise pathway to finding a platonic soulmate.
+Likewise, I don’t know why some people get to have this experience of mirroring so directly that we are just pure love under all our human foibles.

-2019 will be a year of actualization for each and every one of us.
+Let this be a time of actualization for each and every one of us.
 This is a year for risk and for courage and to know that you are pure love.
 And that will find its own expression.

 Be bold.
 Be unmanageable.
 And be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.